replayio/docs/src/app/quickstart/page.md

 ---
 title: Quickstart guide
-description: Getting started is easy with our command line interface.
-In the future, we'll release a standalone Replay browser.
+description: Record your first replay with the Replay browser in under a minute.
 ---

 {% steps %}

-## Install Replay CLI
+## Install the Replay CLI

-To download and install Replay CLI, run the following command:
+Run the following command to download and install the Replay CLI:

 {% tabs labels=["npm", "yarn", "pnpm", "bun"] %}
 {% tab %}